 Under Russian regulations, enforcement authorities must be provided with direct access to telecoms networks.
 The relevant rules are set out in Government Decree 538, dated August 27 2005.
 The Federal Security Service is responsible for cooperation with operators to ensure compliance and the proper installation of technical means to ensure network access.

-Details of the technical requirements for the provision of access are specified in separate orders issued by the Ministry for Connection and Mass Communications (eg, Order 73 for data transfer networks, dated May 27 2010).
+Details of the technical requirements for the provision of access are specified in separate orders issued by the Ministry for Digital Development, Connection and Mass Communications (eg, Order 73 for data transfer networks, dated May 27 2010).

 Once a direct connection has been established, Russian investigative authorities can request relevant information or immediately access records and correspondence by the telecoms operator’s subscribers when such actions are approved in accordance with Federal Law 144-FZ on investigative activities, dated August 12 1995 (as amended).
 By way of a general rule, any limitation of constitutional rights to privacy and secret correspondence is subject to a court order, with the exception of special urgent cases, when relevant orders or approvals can be obtained post factum.